-Creating an Online Training Platform to Reach More Teachers in India with Pure Storage
+Creating an Online Training Platform to Reach Teachers in India

-A T4T team of Pure Storage employees will support Learning Links by transforming their Student & Teacher Empowerment Program (STEP) that contains 7 modules (each with 5 sessions) to a digital format.
-LLF’s field staff may test the platform with teachers in rural partner schools to gather feedback and make adjustments.
-The goal is to create an effective learning management platform for Learning Links to use for their teaching training so they can reach even more teachers in rural areas of India.
+Project: A Team4Tech team of Pure Storage employees supported Learning Links by transforming their Student & Teacher Empowerment Program (STEP) into a digital format.
+LLF’s field staff is excited to test the platform with teachers in rural partner schools to gather feedback and make adjustments over the upcoming months.
+The goal is to create an effective learning management platform for Learning Links to use for future teaching training so they can reach even more teachers in rural areas of India.